lpryszcz/htseq/doc/overview.rst

     the base calls and base-call qualities by position in the read.
 This is useful to assess the technical quality of a sequencing run.

-  * :ref:`count`
+  * :ref:`htseqcount`

-    Given a SAM file with alignments and a GFF file with genomic features, this script counts how many reads map to each feature.
+    Given one/multiple SAM/BAM/CRAM files with alignments and a GTF file with genomic features, this script counts how many reads map to each feature.
+This script is especially popular for bulk and single-cell RNA-Seq analysis.

+  * :ref:`htseqcount_with_barcodes`

+    Similar to `htseq-count`, but for a single SAM/BAM/CRAM file containing reads with cell and molecular barcodes (e.g. 10X Genomics `cellranger` output).
+This script enables customization of single-cell RNA-Seq pipelines, e.g. to quantify exon-level expression or simply to obtain a count matrix that contains chromosome information additional feature metadata.

 * Appendices